heyman/heynote/docs/index.md

 [Changelog](/docs/changelog/)

-Heynote is a dedicated scratchpad for developers.
+Heynote is a dedicated scratchpad.
 It functions as a large persistent text buffer where you can write down anything you like.
 Works great for that Slack message you don't want to accidentally send, a JSON response from an API you're working with, notes from a meeting, your daily to-do list, etc.

-The Heynote buffer is divided into blocks, and each block can have its own Language set (e.g. JavaScript, JSON, Markdown, etc.).
+The Heynote buffer is divided into blocks, and each block can have its own mode set (e.g. JavaScript, JSON, Markdown, etc.).
 This gives you syntax highlighting and lets you auto-format that JSON response.

 Available for Mac, Windows, and Linux.

 ## Features

--   Persistent text buffer
+-   Persistent text buffer(s)
 -   Block-based
 -   Syntax highlighting: